cometchat/cometchat-uikit-ios/UIScreens.md

 }
 ```

-Also, he can perform an action on tap on the conversation by adding 'ConversationListDelegate' in the app's view controller  as shown below:
+Also, he can perform an action on tap on the conversation by adding `ConversationListDelegate` in the app's view controller  as shown below:

 ```
 extension viewController: ConversationListDelegate {